Lucy Covington

 Archival Project

-- Creation of archival facility, both virtual and actual storage, for historic documents pertaining to the work of Lucy Covington.
+- Creation of an archival facility, both virtual and actual storage, for historic documents pertaining to the work of Lucy Covington.
 Materials donated will be used for research and continued education about the importance of protecting sovereignty and self-determination.

 - Collection of first-person narrative voices about the termination era from elders who were mentored and fought with Lucy Covington to preserve tribal sovereignty.